Leads are the lifeblood of any business. Period. Whether you are communicating to a lead or client, both should be given the same amount of attention.

 1. Being Unresponsive

-Prospects love to educate themselves, and will understandably ask a lot of questions – questions they expect answers to in a timely manner.
-Real estate is a fast-paced arena where inconsistency kills, and deals can fall through when progress hasn’t been made or when response times start to drop off.
+A lead love to educate themselves, and will understandably ask a lot of questions – questions they expect answers to in a timely manner.
+Real estate can be an overwhelming arena where inconsistency kills, and deals can fall through when there’s no progress.

 It doesn’t matter what aspect of life this is in if someone is unresponsive to getting back to, you’re ultimately saying that you don’t consider him or her a top priority.

 According to a marketing study by McKinsey & Company, email is 3 times more likely to result in lead conversion than social media.
 Therefore, you never want to put up roadblocks in terms of the mediums clients wish to communicate with you on.
 Catering to their preferences will go a long way in strengthening the relationship.
 Now the Holy Grail here is having an email address to be able to keep in touch down the road and always remain on their radar.

 Try something like: “I’d like to get your email address so I can keep you informed of valuable real estate information.
 Is that ok with you?”